ShadanR/Timeline-Project/README.md

           timerId = setTimeout ("scrollText()", delay);
         }</code>.</p>

+        This is good resource for making a gui [Java Swing Tutorial](https://www.guru99.com/java-swing-gui.html/ "With a Title").

         Instructions on how to run my program

         Step 1.
-Open this link in a new tab [Computer Timeline](https://github.com/ShadanR/Timeline-Project/ "OPEN").
+Open this link in a new tab [Computer Timeline](https://github.com/ShadanR/Timeline-Project).

         Step 2.
 Cilck the green button named "Clone or download"